microsoft/verona/src/mlir/design.md

 **QUESTION: Do stack roots also push behaviours to the scheduler or do they execute synchronously?**
 Either way, they should also yield similar runtime calls.

-Regions can also have two more properties:
+Regions can also have at least two more properties:
  * Which memory model they use (ref. count, GC, arena, etc)
  * Which sandbox type, if any, they belong to (native C++, Rust on Wasm, etc)